kcp-dev/kcp/docs/locations-and-scheduling.md

 able to apply changes before syncing starts.
-This includes the ability to add per-location finalizers through the `finalizers.workload.kcp.dev/<cluster-id>` annotation such that the coordination controller gets full control over the downstream life-cycle of the objects per location (imagine an ingress that blocks downstream removal until the new replicas have been launched on another workload cluster).
+This includes the ability to add per-location finalizers through the `finalizers.workload.kcp.dev/<cluster-id>` annotation such that the coordination controller gets full control over the downstream life-cycle of the objects per location (imagine an ingress that blocks downstream removal until the new replicas have been launched on another sync target).
 Finally, the coordination controller will replace the empty string with `Sync` such that the state machine continues.

 With the state label set to `Sync`, the syncer will start seeing the resources in the namespace